alpha-arb/Flash-tool-USDT-bot-sender/README.md

 ### Ethereum Flash Tool v3 🚀 (Compiled .exe)

 Dive into the world of Ethereum with this sleek, standalone `.exe` application!
 Built with `tkinter` and `web3.py`, Ethereum Flash Tool v3 is your gateway to exploring ERC-20 token transactions on the Ethereum mainnet 🌐.
-No Python installation required—just download, run, and start interacting with the blockchain like a pro.
-Whether you're a curious newbie or a seasoned developer, this tool makes sending USDT, USDC, or DAI as easy as a few clicks—try it out and see the blockchain in action! ✨
+No Python installation required just download, run, and start interacting with the blockchain like a pro.
+Whether you're a curious newbie or a seasoned developer, this tool makes sending USDT, USDC, or DAI as easy as a few clicks try it out and see the blockchain in action! ✨

 #### Purpose 🎯
 Ever wondered how Ethereum transactions work under the hood?
 This tool lets you sign and send ERC-20 token transactions directly from your desktop, all wrapped in a user-friendly GUI.
 Connect to the Ethereum network, manage your wallet, tweak gas settings, and even cancel transactions—all with real-time feedback.
 It’s compiled into a portable `.exe` for instant use, so you can jump right in and experiment with blockchain technology hands-on.
 Ready to send some tokens and watch the magic happen?
 Give it a spin! ⚡